aria1991/aria1991/README.md

 - 😃 Pronouns: He/Him

-- :top: I’m currently working on a solution to improve the way we work and collaborate on projects
+- :top: I’m currently working on a Medtech solution

 - :construction: I’m currently learning ***blockchain layers and how to build a decentralized network***